 Sarah P. Murphy

 Hi there!
-I'm a journalist and communications pro newly based in Brussels, where I tackle multimedia projects for Médecins Sans Frontières/Doctors Without Borders.
+I'm a journalist and communications pro based in Brussels, where I tackle multimedia projects for Médecins Sans Frontières/Doctors Without Borders.
 (But I'm still freelancing on the side, so hit me up if you want to collaborate on something that's not a conflict of interest with my work for MSF.)

 Until recently, I headed up original video storytelling out of Europe and sub-Saharan Africa for Al Jazeera's AJ+.